Upcoming National Workshops

 Rotary Cutting Revolution back cover

 Working with only 2 fabrics, there will be time for relaxed piecing and honing your machine skills.
 The “points” needn't match in this unique setting.
-After one day you'll understand how to make the two-color and the scrappy blocks.
+After one day you'll understand how to make two-color and scrappy blocks and the three different settings.
 After 2 days an effortless two-color 70” square heirloom quilt will be well underway.
 Sewing machine and rotary cutting experience required.

 The Quilt Show Episode #905.
 Ordinary Pineapple blocks,